 We will need to know some more about you to make sure you get the best possible help from us.
-To do this we talk to you, your family (unless you really don't want us to), and other professionals who work with you.
+To do this we talk to you, your family or carers (unless you really don't want us to), and other professionals who work with you.
 We might also want to ask for specialist assessments to help us be very clear as to the best way forward.
 These may include:

-- 1. Recovery Star we use this tool to get to know you, your goals, your strengths, how you feel about your problems and agree the things to work on - 2.
-Information about your mental and physical health - 3.
-Assessment of your social situation and needs - 4.
-What has helped or hindered in the past - 5.
-The views of the people who are close to you like family, friends or carers - 6.
+- 1. Information about your mental and physical health - 2.
+Assessment of your social situation and needs - 3.
+What has helped or hindered in the past - 4.
+The views of the people who are close to you like family, friends or carers - 5.
 The views of the care team who have been looking after you previously